• Skip to main content

 Moro reflex:

-When startled or moved position abruptly (as if falling), babies will instinctively extend their arms, legs, and neck as if grasping for something to hold onto.
+When startled or moved abruptly (as if falling), babies will instinctively extend their arms, legs, and neck as if grasping for something to hold onto.

 Stepping reflex: